Submarine Seahawk: Production

 Submarine Seahawk was the last film produced by Alex Gordon for AIP.
 Gordon was unhappy that he was never given money owed for his films - a complaint echoed by others who worked for AIP including Jack Rabin, Edward Bernds, Herman Cohen, Sid Pink and Bert I. Gordon.
-Gordon also recalled his permission to use footage to from the 1943 Warner Bros. films Destination Tokyo and Air Force through his brother Richard Gordon.
+Gordon also recalled his permission to use footage from the 1943 Warner Bros. films Destination Tokyo and Air Force through his brother Richard Gordon.